AndreaMichielon/spyoncino/README.md

 1. **Grab the project** – Clone the repo or download the latest release.
 2. **Have your Telegram bot token ready** – You will add it during setup.
-3. **Run the launcher** – It bootstraps everything for you and starts Spyoncino.
+3. **Run the launcher** – It bootstraps everything for you and starts the modular orchestrator.

 > 💡 The launcher is fully automated.
 Sit back and watch while it checks Python, sets up UV, creates the environment, installs PyTorch, and launches the app.